jobergner/backent-cli/README.md

 prevent the user from manipulating the slice directly and therefore disturbing altering slices within the stateMachine's State or Patch

+### making the server aware of user defined actions
+- each "register actions" call re-generates the entire thing
+- all files with _action suffix are read and parsed
+- all functions within this file ending with "Action" will be processed
+- a new server.Start() method will be generated which expects the user defined actions as parameters
+- the "register actions" script will recognize the statemachine parameter by it's types name (not safe but no better alternative)
+- in case of doubt the script will ask the user if the stateMachine parameter is actually correct.

 ### TODO
-- find solution for possible conflict of field names when using singular of them in adders (validator)
-- good tests for state machine
-- benchmarks
+- rename project
-- figure out if sync.Pool is helpful for managing state and tree structs (cause theyre very big)
+- figure out if sync.Pool is helpful for managing tree structs (cause theyre very big)